sal-razzaq/elob_layout_css/README.md

 2) Copy the following files to the new directory

-elob_layout.css
+* elob_layout.css

-example_fixed.html
+* example_fixed.html

-example_elastic.html
+* example_elastic.html

-example_wide.html
+* example_wide.html

-3) Open example_fixed.html in a Web browser (maximize Browser window) to see how the Web page looks like when the content is of a smaller width (such as Web forms).

-3) Open example_elastic.html in a Web browser (maximize Browser window) to see how the Web page resizes with content that can reflow like paragraphs.
+3) Open each of the following files in the Web browser to see the layout behavior.

-5) Open example_wide.html in a Web browser to see how the Web page looks like when the content is fairly wide (such as tabular reports).
-Note how the banner widens and the Browser's horizontal scroll bar appears at the bottom.
+* example_fixed.html

+* example_elastic.html

+* example_wide.html

-How to use
+How to use elob_layout_css in your project
 ===============

 1) Simply copy elob_layout.css to wherever you typically store your css files

-2) Reference elob_layout.css in your HTML pages.
+2) Reference elob_layout.css in your HTML pages

-See example_fixed.html, example_elastic.html, and example_wide.html for examples.
-Both of these example files use the same css, but have content of different widths.
+3) See examples in the demo (above) for usage.
+All of these example files use the same css, but have content of different widths.

-Thank you for trying elob_layout.css!
+Enjoy!
+Thank you for trying elob_layout.css.

 Sal Razzaq